manojjsm/austerejs/README.md

 ### AMD is preferred in the browser.

-In the browser, asynchronous module definition (AMD) is the preferred solution, as dependency injection completely removes the puzzle of when to load which scripts, while keeping things asynchronous.
+In the browser, AMD is preferred.
 So use [RequireJS](http://requirejs.org/) where suitable (but it's not always suitable, *e.g.,* when using Angular).

 ```js
 // Async module definition with RequireJS